 - Tile – 35-50 years

-Factors Affecting a Roof’s Lifespan
+What Factors Affect a Roof’s Lifespan?

 A roof’s lifespan is completely dependent on many different factors.
 Many of these are completely out of your control, but there a few that you can keep in mind when purchasing a house or getting a new roof.